-(a) To qualify to hold and operate a Racetrack Gaming Operator License or Recipient Racetrack Gaming License, a racetrack must be licensed by the Oklahoma Horse Racing Commission

-(b) After initial issuance of a Racetrack Gaming Operator's License, the license shall be renewed each year upon the following conditions:

-(1) the payment of the annual Racetrack Gaming Operator Licensee application license fee, the annual Racetrack Gaming Operator Licensee regulation fee and the annual Racetrack Gaming Operator Licensee's Gaming Machine license fees;

-(2) the applicant has conducted the required number of live races to be eligible to operate Authorized Games and furnishing the Commission with any supplementary information required by the Commission or its staff; and

-(3) the issuance of an Organization License to that applicant for the applicable calendar year.
+- (a) To qualify to hold and operate a Racetrack Gaming Operator License or Recipient Racetrack Gaming License, a racetrack must be licensed by the Oklahoma Horse Racing Commission pursuant to provisions of Title 3A of the Oklahoma Statutes to conduct live horse races or simulcast races and must meet the requirements pursuant to Title 3A and provisions of the Act and these Rules. - (b) After initial issuance of a Racetrack Gaming Operator's License, the license shall be renewed each year upon the following conditions: - (1) the payment of the annual Racetrack Gaming Operator Licensee application license fee, the annual Racetrack Gaming Operator Licensee regulation fee and the annual Racetrack Gaming Operator Licensee's Gaming Machine license fees; - (2) the applicant has conducted the required number of live races to be eligible to operate Authorized Games and furnishing the Commission with any supplementary information required by the Commission or its staff; and - (3) the issuance of an Organization License to that applicant for the applicable calendar year.